zarr-developers/VirtualiZarr/README.md

 The best way to distribute large scientific datasets is via the Cloud, in [Cloud-Optimized formats](https://guide.cloudnativegeo.org/) [^1].
 But often this data is stuck in legacy pre-Cloud file formats such as netCDF.

-**VirtualiZarr makes it easy to create "Virtual" Zarr stores, allowing access to data in legacy formats as if it were in the Cloud-Optimized [Zarr format](https://zarr.dev/), _without duplicating the data_.**
+**VirtualiZarr makes it easy to create "Virtual" Zarr stores, allowing access to data in legacy formats as if it were in the Cloud-Optimized [Zarr format](https://zarr.dev/), _without duplicating any data_.**

 VirtualiZarr (pronounced like "virtualizer" but more piratey) grew out of [discussions](https://github.com/fsspec/kerchunk/issues/377) on the [kerchunk repository](https://github.com/fsspec/kerchunk), and is an attempt to provide the game-changing power of kerchunk in a zarr-native way, and with a familiar array-like API.